fabrikod/personext/data/blogs/my-first-blog-post-2.md

 slug: /my-first-blog-post-2
 image: /img/img1.png
 tags:
+- Cybersecurity
-- Product Design
+- Robotics
-- Typography
+- 3D Printing
 content: "Having worked in product development and consulting for years, here’s the one thing all the clients I’ve worked with have had in common: No one knows how to make products.

 <br><br>